symbol/symbol-docs/source/guides/transaction/sending-a-transfer-transaction.rst

         :language: javascript
         :lines:  31-38

 Although the transaction is created, it has not been announced to the network yet.
+Alice must sign the transaction with her account first so that the network can verify its authenticity.

-2. Alice must sign the transaction with her account first so that the network can verify its authenticity.
+2. Sign the transaction with Alice account.

 .. example-code::